- CLASS: Mammalia (Mammals)

 Giraffes are the tallest land animals.
 A giraffe could look into a second-story window without even having to stand on its tiptoes!
 A giraffe's 6-foot (1.8-meter) neck weighs about 600 pounds (272 kilograms).
 The legs of a giraffe are also 6 feet (1.8 meters) long.
 The back legs look shorter than the front legs, but they are about the same length.
 A giraffe's heart is 2 feet (0.6 meters) long and weighs about 25 pounds (11 kilograms), and its lungs can hold 12 gallons (55 liters) of air!
 Its closest relative is the okapi.

 Giraffes have a small hump on their back and have a spotted pattern similar to that of a leopard.
 For a long time people called the giraffe a “camel-leopard,” because they believed that it was a combination of a camel and a leopard.
-That's where the giraffe's species name camelopardalis comes from!
+That's where the giraffe's name camelopardalis comes from!

-Although a recent study of giraffe genetics published in the scientific journal Current Biology concluded that there are actually four distinct species of giraffes—said to be as different from each other as polar bears are from brown bears—one species is currently recognized, with nine subspecies.
+Although a study of giraffe genetics published in the scientific journal Current Biology concluded that there are actually four distinct species of giraffes—said to be as different from each other as polar bears are from brown bears—one is currently recognized, with nine subspecies.
 The subspecies have different coat patterns and live in different parts of Africa.
 Giraffe coat colors vary from light tan to practically black.
 The differences occur due to what the giraffes eat and where they live.
 Each individual giraffe’s markings are as individual as our fingerprints.

 Masai giraffes, from Kenya, have patterns that look like oak leaves.
 Uganda or Rothschild's giraffes sport large, brown splotches separated by thick, beige lines.
 The reticulated giraffe, found only in northern Kenya, has a dark coat with a seeming web of narrow white lines.